thecoolwinter/blog/_posts/2020-05-10-Install-Jupyter-On-A-Mac/2020-05-10-Install-Jupyter-On-A-Mac.md

 #### Python location

-To find where python is located run `print(sys.executable)` in a cell after `import sys`.
+To find where python is located run `print(sys.executable)` in a jupyter cell after `import sys`.
 It'll print out the exact directory where jupyter's python is located.